 We were recently tasked with the job of redesigning the logo for the American Rocketry Challenge, the largest model rocket competition in the world!
 It was key for us to create a logo that would connect with a younger audience - we couldn't be happier with the results.

-We were hired by the team at JPL to design a poster for the Deep Space Atomic Clock mission that NASA launched on June 22, 2019.
-To learn more about the mission and what an atomic clock in space can do visit the JPL website.
+We were hired by the team at JPL to design a poster for the Deep Space Atomic Clock mission that NASA launched in June 2019.
+To learn more about the mission and what an atomic clock in space can do, visit the JPL website.

-Originally hired to create one design, through the process of working on the poster we ended up making 3 different versions.
+Originally hired to create one design, through the process of working on the poster, we ended up making three different versions.
 You can download print files of all three for free right here!

-This year 2046 Design had the pleasure of designing a branding package for AIA (Aerospace Industries Association) and their Vision 2050 Campaign.
+This year, 2046 Design had the pleasure of designing a branding package for AIA (Aerospace Industries Association) and its Vision 2050 Campaign.

 "To mark AIA’s Centennial, we worked with industry leaders and experts to develop a vision of the A&D industry’s impact on society in 2050.
 These men and women are the very people imagining, developing, and investing in the revolutionary technologies that will change the way we work, move, and communicate tomorrow."

 We were tasked with creating a logo and poster that would capture what the future of aerospace could be.
 Finding a balance of simplicity and futuristic visuals was key for the client.
-The campaign visuals were used on everything from backdrops to sock designs!
+Our designs were used on everything from backdrops to socks!